hsuanchih/SwiftyLeetCode/solutions/0322-Coin Change.md

 ### Coin Change

-You are given coins of different denominations and a total amount of money *amount*.</br> Write a function to compute the fewest number of coins that you need to make up that amount.</br> If that amount of money cannot be made up by any combination of the coins, return `-1`.
+You are given an integer array `coins` representing coins of different denominations and an integer `amount` representing a total amount of money.

+Return the __fewest__ number of coins that you need to make up that amount.
+If that amount of money cannot be made up by any combination of the coins, return `-1`.

 You may assume that you have an infinite number of each kind of coin.